ivanjureta/new-concept-networks/book/ilang_book_draft_in_progress.md

 Definitions of abbreviations are an example from the first case.
 UN stands for United Nations, USA for United States of America, and so on.
 It is not that the abbreviation describes or tells you much more about what UN or USA are.
 This applies, more generally, when the definiendum can be replaced, without any loss, by the definiens.
 But it is likely to work well only when the definition establishes equivalence of two strings of symbols, that is, when the ambition of the definition is to equate at the level of syntax.
 We could even argue that those equivalences are not definitions, at least not those we talked about so far.

 The second case is one where the definiendum is described by the definiens.

+A digression is needed.
+There are, generally speaking, two ways to define, and they can be combined.
+One is called _extensional definition_, and you use it when you define a term by giving its examples, any number of them.
+To be precise, you are giving the instances of the class or category that this term designates.
+This means that if I want to define a tree for you, I should show you trees, give you examples of kinds of trees, and so on.
+The other kind is the _intensional definition_, where I am defining a term by listing the necessary and sufficient properties or attributes each of its instances should have.
+Typically, we would say an instance of class, not of a term, but this is a detail that makes no difference here.
+This is what the Oxford English Dictionary does, when it defines a tree as follows.

+> Tree: A woody perennial plant, typically having a single stem or trunk growing to a considerable height and bearing lateral branches at some distance from the ground. [[OED: Tree]](https://en.oxforddictionaries.com/definition/tree)

+What attributes or properties does this mention?
+That a tree is a woody plant, that it has a single stem or trunk, that it has lateral branches, and so on.

+Back to the discussion.
 In an extensional definition, unless the definition enumerates all instances there are, there are going to be instances which are left out.
 The more instances there can be, the less likely for all of them to be enumerated.
 As we said before, the extensional definition is going to give a sample of instances, not list them all.

 If the intensional approach fails to identify all properties, if some properties are attributed to the definiendum outside the definition, then we are in that second case again.